qs_codec.models package

 strict_null_handling: bool = False

-Set to true to decode values without = to None.
+Set to True to decode values without = to None.

 qs_codec.models.encode_options module